domnikmack/sunderland/README.md

 npm run start
 ```

-This runs the app in the development mode.<br>
+This runs the app in development mode.
 Open [http://localhost:3000](http://localhost:3000) in your browser.

 ## Test
 ```